 - Individuals who are (or have been) already funded through a research start-up program of one of Québec’s three Fonds de recherche.

-- The application form, available in the E-portfolio;
+- The application form, available in the FRQnet E-portfolio;

 - Required electronic attachments to the form;

-- A creation portfolio, uploaded to the FRQSC’s cloud.
+- A creation portfolio, uploaded to the FRQSC’s secure document sharing platform;

-The application form and all required documents must be transmitted before the competition deadline, which is 4:00 p.m. on September 23rd, 2021.
+The application form and all required documents must be transmitted to the managing institution before the competition deadline, which is 4:00 p.m. on September 22, 2022.

 The forms associated with this competition will be available on FRQnet at least one month before the competition deadline.

-As indicated in the CGR (Section 3.6), the forms may be completed in English or French.
+It is preferable that the funding application be written in French, but it can also be written in English.
 However, the title and project summary must imperatively be in French.
 These may be used by the Fonds for promotional and dissemination purposes (see CGR, Section 3.6).

 The following forms and documents are required: